What To Know About Avoidance Of Emotional Intimacy Due To PTSD

 Effects of repressing feelings

-Repressing emotions can lead to a variety of negative health effects in the long term, including increased pain levels, elevated risk of cancer and cardiovascular problems, and an increased likelihood of depression and anxiety.
+Repressing emotions can also lead to a variety of negative health effects in the long term, including increased pain levels, an elevated risk of cancer and cardiovascular problems, and an increased likelihood of depression and anxiety.

 Fear and avoidance of emotional intimacy due to PTSD